Report date: July 14, 2022

 Northleaf Capital Partners (“Northleaf” or the “Firm”) publishes its Responsible Investment Policy (the “Policy”) on its website located here.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.

-Pursuant to Northleaf's Responsible Investment Policy, ESG factors are considered during every due diligence pursuit.
+Pursuant to Northleaf's Responsible Investment Policy, ESG factors are considered by Northleaf’s Investment Team (the “Investment Team”) during every due diligence pursuit.
 Northleaf evaluates ESG considerations at all stages of the investment process and works with its investment partners to understand their responsible investment policies.

 3.a.
 Are you a signatory to the UNPRI?

 Yes, Northleaf is a signatory to the United Nations Principles for Responsible Investing (“UNPRI” or the “PRI”) and has adopted the six principles of the PRI, which are acknowledged as part of Northleaf’s Responsible Investment Policy.
 Northleaf is committed to upholding the values of PRI and applying its principles when evaluating and monitoring private markets opportunities regardless of strategy, sector or location across all of its investment activities firm wide.

 The PRI Assessment Report for 2020 is Northleaf’s most recent PRI Assessment Report.
 As per the PRI’s June 1, 2022 Reporting & Assessment Update, the PRI is investing in additional software development and improving quality assurance processes prior to releasing 2021 reporting outputs.
 As a result, the launch of 2021 private Assessment Reports will be targeted for a point within Q3 (July-September) 2022.